openSUSE/obs-landing/_posts/deployments/2018-03-23-post-mortem-6.md

 ### Cleanup of the production machine
 During our hunt for the right log file we noticed a lot of old log files around.
 Apparently the log location, type of log etc. has been changed a couple of times during the lifetime of this machine.
-We need to clean this up so it's not distracting you while you're already in panic-mode trying to keep downtime to a minumum.
+We need to clean this up so it's not distracting you while you're already in panic-mode trying to keep downtime to a minimum.